ezhuk/aws-tools/README.md

 Configures AWS Auto Scaling to automatically manage system capacity based on an average CPU usage.
-It takes care of setting up launch configuration, auto scaling group, scaling policies and metric alarms to automatically add a new EC2 instance when the average CPU utilization exceeds 60% over any 5 minutes period and shutdown an instance when it goes below 40%.
+It takes care of setting up launch configuration, auto scaling group, scaling policies and metric alarms to automatically add a new EC2 instance when the average CPU utilization exceeds the maximum threshold over any 5 minutes period and shutdown an instance when it goes below minimum threshold.

 ```bash
 ./configure_auto_scaling.py \